Complete complementarity relations and its Lorentz invariance

 Now, the state $\ket{\Xi}$ given by Eq. (\ref{eq:xi}) is described in $\mathcal{O}'$ as

 while the reduced density matrices are given by

-In this example, by inspecting Fig. \ref{fig:examp2}, if there's no boost, i.e., $\phi = 0$ the state remains unchanged, regardless the direction of the boost.
+In this example, by inspecting Fig. \ref{fig:examp2}, if there is no boost, i.e., $\phi = 0$ the state remains unchanged, regardless the direction of the boost.
 Also, if the boost is along the $x$-axis, $\theta = 0$, the state remains the same.
-However, for $\theta \in (0, \pi/2]$ and $\phi \neq 0$, there's an increase of the coherence of both degrees of freedom, in exchange of the consumption of the entanglement between the momenta and spin of the particle.
-In the extreme case where $\theta = \pi/2$ and $\phi \to \pi/2$, both degrees of freedom have maximal coherence and the state $\ket{\Phi_{\Lambda}}$ becomes separable
+However, for $\theta \in (0, \pi/2]$ and $\phi \neq 0$, there is an increase of the coherence of both degrees of freedom, in exchange of the consumption of the entanglement between the momenta and spin of the particle.
+In the extreme case where $\theta = \pi/2$ and $\phi \to \pi/2$, both degrees of freedom have maximal coherence and the state $\ket{\Xi_{\Lambda}}$ becomes separable

 Lastly, in the boosted frame $\mathcal{O}'$, the state $\ket{\Phi}$ given by Eq. (\ref{eq:phi}) is described by

 with the reduced density matrices being